 Caserones is a large low-grade copper-molybdenum mine with a low waste to ore strip ratio.
 Caserones is an operating mine with mature mining practices.
-Mining is conducted via open pit methods, using a conventional truck and shovel fleet.
+Mining is conducted via open pit method, using a conventional truck and shovel fleet.
 The fleet is managed via a mine dispatch system.
 All equipment is operated locally.

-There are six mine phases in the 2024 LOM plan, phases 5-10 (inclusive).
+There are eight mine phases in the 2025 LOM plan, phases 5-11 (inclusive) and 6B.
 Phases 1-4 are mined out.
 Phases 5, 6 and 7 are currently active phases.
 The phase designs are based on the optimized pit shells with the highest value material mined in the earlier phases and lower-grade higher strip ratio material mined in later phases.
 Each phase was designed with double ramp access where possible.

 A maximum vertical extraction of 10 benches or a maximum movement of 60 Mt ton per year is considered as a restriction for each phase.
-The concentrator was scheduled at 31.8 Mt in 2023, with the ability to ramp up beyond 35 Mt by 2027 (as determined by Lundin following the date of the Caserones Report).
+The concentrator operated at 32.1 Mt in 2024, with the ability to ramp up beyond 35 Mt by 2030 (as determined by Lundin following the date of the Caserones Technical Report).
 Oxide material is placed on the dump leach in the period in which that material is mined.